Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 How to Paint Latex Over Oil-Based Paint?

-Although painting the latex over oil-based primer is very easy as both of these products have good attractions for each other; hence, you don’t need to worry about the attachment.
+Painting the latex over oil-based primer is very easy as both of these products have good attraction for each other; hence, you don’t need to worry about the attachment.
 There is no need for an external force or substance to get them near each other.

 However, some important considerations must be followed from which preparing the surface is the top worth.
 Here are some steps; following them gradually would make a lot of success in your latex-based painting over an oily primer surface: